 What this covers

 How to scope, populate, and maintain a shared Project so the third hire who joins next quarter can ask it questions and get answers your team would endorse.
-Covers ownership, file hygiene, instruction discipline, and the quarterly review that prevents drift.
+Covers ownership, file hygiene, instruction discipline, the permission model, and the quarterly review that prevents drift.

 Who this is for